dumians/oci-azure-devops-tools/README.md

 -   CodeDeploy - Deploy with CodeDeploy
 -   CloudFormation - Create/Delete/Update CloudFormation stacks
 -   Lambda - Deploy from S3, .net core applications, or any other language that builds on VSTS
--   S3 - Upload/Download to/from S3 buckets
+-   Block - Upload/Download to/from S3 buckets
 -   Secrets Manager - Create and retrieve secrets
 -   Systems manager - Get/set parameters and run commands